getsentry/relay/gocd/README.md

 relay pipelines.

 `gocd/templates/libs/*.libsonnet` define the pipeline behaviors for deploy relay and relay-pops.
-These libraries are use to create a GoCD pipeline, following the same naming as the
+These libraries are used to create a GoCD pipeline, following the same naming as the
 [GoCD yaml pipelines](https://github.com/tomzo/gocd-yaml-config-plugin#readme).